 Figure 3.5: A two dimensional histogram which includes the thrown kinematic information of the generated photons.
 In the histogram, the horizontal axis represents the generated θ angle in the lab frame, and the vertical axis represents the generated momentum magnitude in the lab frame.
-The reason that the statistics are doubled in this histogram is due to both final state photon measurements being included in the plot.

 Figure 3.6: A histogram which includes the generated spectrum for the Mandelstam variable, t.
-The t-slope for the Monte Carlo presented here is 2.5 $\frac{GeV^2}{c^4}$
+The most important feature in this histogram is the fact that the majority of generated events come from low momentum transfer.